deriv-com/deriv-app/README.md

 ### 1. Setup the project on local machine

 You will need to perform the following on your development machine:
-1. In order to work with Binary-Bot application, you must create your own version of this project.
-Please `fork the project` - https://github.com/binary-com/binary-bot to your git account.
+1. In order to work with Deriv-Bot application, you must create your own version of this project.
+Please `fork the project` - https://github.com/deriv-com/binary-bot to your git account.
 2. Change the current working directory to the location where you want the cloned directory.
 3. Clone using `SSH`.
 Clone the forked repo using ```git clone [URL for the forked repo]```
 4. Enter project directory ```cd binary-bot```
 5. Run ```npm install```
-6. Create a feature branch from master -  ```git checkout -b [branchName]```.

     >**Note:** - [issue with installing packages](#q1)
 ### 2. Configuring Hosts file